 However, dry screed may not even be cheaper in the long run.
 Flowing screed benefits from providing effective underfloor heating.
-This means heat will be retained in your home, saving you money off your energy bill.
-Over time, the money you save may make up for the extra money spent.
+This means the heat will be retained in your home, saving you money off your energy bill.
+Also, over time, the money you save may make up for the extra money spent.
 This is why many people consider flowing screed to be a great investment.

 Needing more advice on which screed is best for you?
 Contact us today to discuss further